roylarsen/salt-init/readme.md

-## salt-init.py
+## salt-init

 Right now it just creates the scaffolding for saltstack formulas

+### Installation

+From the repo directory (with the setup.py)

+pip install .

-### usage
+### Usage

-python salt-init.py -f Formula
+salt-init -f Formula

-In case you forget: that's why god invented the -h flag
+In case you forget: that's why god invented the --help flag